A Faster Algorithm for Cuckoo Insertion and Bipartite Matching in Large Graphs: Local Search Insertion and its Analysis

-For the ($p+1$)th move let $w\in V$ be some vertex which is assigned an item $x$.
-Consider an edge $(u,v)\in E_p$ such that $u\neq w$ and $v\neq w$.
-Note that the labels of all vertices $v \in V\setminus w$ remain unchanged in the ($p+1$)th move.
-Therefore by induction hypothesis, \eqref{obs2} is true for all edges which does not contain $w$.
-By Step $2$ of Algorithm~\ref{algo:orientEdge} the new label of $w$ is one more than the minimum of the labels of its $k-1$ neighbors, i.e, Therefore \eqref{obs2} holds for all edges originating from $w$.
-Now consider a vertex $u\in V$ such that $(u,w)\in E_p$.
-Now by induction hypothesis we have $L_{p+1}(u)=L_p(u)\le L_p(w) +1.$ Note that the vertex $w$ was chosen because it had the minimum label among the $k$ possible choices for the item $x$, i.e., We therefore obtain $ L_{p+1}(u)\le L_p(w) +1 < L_{p+1}(w) +1,$ thereby completing the induction step.
-We can now combine \eqref{obs1} and \eqref{obs2} to obtain the desired result.
-To see this, consider a vertex $v$ at distance $s< n$ to a free vertex $f\in F_p$ such that $s$ is also the shortest distance from $v$ to $F_p$.
-By iteratively applying \eqref{obs2} we obtain $L_p(v) \le s+ L_p(f) =d(v,F_p)$, which completes the proof. \end{proof} We know that whenever the algorithm visits a vertex, it increases its label by at least 1.
+We know that whenever the algorithm visits a vertex, it increases its label by at least 1.
 Trivially the maximum distance of a vertex from a free vertex is $n-1$ (if an allocation exists), and so is the maximum label.
 Therefore the algorithm will stop in at most $n(n-1)$ steps, i.e., after visiting each vertex at most $n-1$ times, which implies that the algorithm is correct and finds an allocation in $O(n^2)$ time.
 In the following we show that the total running time is proportional to the sum of labels of the $n$ vertices. \begin{lemma} Let $\mathbf{L^*}$ be the array of labels of the vertices after all items have been allocated using Algorithm~\ref{algo:orientEdge}.
 Then the total time required to find an allocation is $O(\sum_{v\in V} L^*(v))$. \end{lemma} \begin{proof} Now each invocation of Algorithm \ref{algo:orientEdge} increases the label of the chosen vertex by at least 1.
 Therefore, if a vertex has a label $\ell$ at the end of the algorithm then it has been selected (for any move during the allocation process) at most $\ell$ times.
 Now the given number of items can be allocated in a time proportional to the number of steps required to obtain the array $\mathbf{L}^*$ (when the initial set consisted of all zeros) and hence is $O(\sum_{v\in V} L^*(v))$. \end{proof} For notational convenience let $F:= F_M$ and $G:= G_M$ denote the set of free vertices and the allocation graph (respectively) at the end of the algorithm.
 By Proposition~\ref{prop:lev} we know that for each $v\in V$, $L^*(v) \le d(v,F)$.
 Moreover, by Step $2$ of Algorithm~\ref{algo:orientEdge} the maximum value of a label is $n$.
 Thus the total sum of labels of all vertices is bounded as follows.
 So our aim now is to bound the shortest distances such that the sum of these is linear in the size of $G$.
 We accomplish this in the following section.